From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Machine Learning

-A sub-field of AI that aims to create intelligent machines that learn from data.
+Machine learning (ML) is a subfield of AI that aims to create intelligent machines that learn from data.
 Many problems are becoming too complex to solve via traditional software engineering methods, and data is increasingly becoming essential to guide problem-solving.
-Machine learning enables computers to acquire human-like abilities by processing vast quantities of data and finding subtle, non-intuitive patterns in data.
-Machine learning differs from other approaches to AI because it learns from data instead of being programmed from scratch.
+Machine learning enables computers to acquire human-like abilities by processing vast quantities of data and finding subtle, non-intuitive patterns in data to predict an outcome.

 Model

-A program that has been trained to recognize patterns and make predictions based on data.
+A model is essentially a program that has been trained to recognize patterns and make predictions based on data.

 Model bias

-There are a few contexts for the use of the word bias in machine learning.
+There are a few contexts for the use of the word “bias” in machine learning.
 Statistical bias is the amount by which an expected model prediction differs from the true value of the training data.
 The most common interpretation of bias is the bias-variance tradeoff, in which bias is a source of error in your model that causes it to over-generalize and underfit your data.
 In contrast, variance is sensitivity to noise in the data that causes your model to overfit.
-The layman’s view of bias is that ML models take on unconscious or unintentional discrimination created by their programmers, such as instances of ML models misclassifying humans as gorillas.
+The layman’s view of bias is that machine learning (ML) models take on unconscious or unintentional discrimination created by their programmers, such as instances of ML models misidentifying people because they were not trained on sufficiently diverse or representative training records of people’s faces.

 Model Risk Management (MRM)

-The comprehensive process of managing model risk as outlined in the OCC and Federal Reserve Supervisory Guidance on Model Risk Management, 2011-12.
+This is a comprehensive process of managing model risk as outlined in the OCC, NIST AI Risk Management Framework (AI RMF), and Federal Reserve Supervisory Guidance on Model Risk Management, 2011-12.
 Model risk management involves documenting the modeling approach and the theoretical basis for and limitations of the modeling methods used.
 Robust MRM also requires performing and recording model validation and verification steps and ensuring the safe operation of models in production.

 Model validation

-The process of determining whether the model will behave as expected on new data.
+Model validation is the process of determining whether the model will behave as expected on new data or over time.
 For example, back-testing validates model predictions against known outcomes by holding out a sample of applications for loans that later defaulted and evaluating whether a model would have accurately predicted defaults.
 Model sensitivity testing allows validators to understand how a model would behave under various conditions.
 More advanced approaches enable efficient computation of model outcomes across a range of variables without requiring exhaustive search.
 One best practice: Analyze the swap-in population, the ones who will be newly approved by a new model, to see how different they are from those approved in the past.
 If they look the same, you know there’s less risk in using the new model.

 Overfitting